fuzzdbunit/fuzzdbunit/readme.md

 * DAST tools take time to put in place
 * Fuzz testing with DAST tools is not efficient

-FuzzUnit brings the power of fuzzing early in the development process, during the unit or integration tests.
-It requires no more than JUnit, which is already in place in most software projects.
+FuzzDbUnit brings the power of fuzzing early in the development process, during the unit or integration tests.
+It requires no more than JUnit, which is already in place in most software projects, and which is mastered by developers.
+As such, it allows developers to take the responsability of the security of their software product.
+Therefore, it fits perfectly to DevSecOps.

 ### FuzzDB: the source of fuzzing data
 The fuzzing data used in FuzzUnit come from [FuzzDB](https://github.com/fuzzdb-project/fuzzdb), "the